-NOW--- 2" TO 8" LODGEPOLES -- see stockpiles at our Westcliffe yard (see Timber Products -- Poles and Logs).
+NOW--- small to large firewood-grade logs -- see stockpiles at our Westcliffe yard (Also see Timber Products -- Selected Poles and Logs).
 Areas and quantities are limited.

 What is a cord versus a rick of firewood?